Pausa90/-Unofficial-PlasmJS-Desktop-Release/README.md

 PlasmJS Desktop Release is an unofficial off-line installation for the PlasmJS Language, available only for Ubuntu (should work on all Debian release) and Mac OS X.

-The project resulted from the need to deploy code off-line during the school course "Computationl Graphics[course]".
+The project resulted from the need to deploy code off-line during the school course "[Computational Graphics]".
 Also have been introduced some functionality to optimized the code develpment.

-For more info about PlasmJS can read here[plasm.js]
+For more info about PlasmJS can read [here]

 ## Features